 11 I gave them My statutes and informed them of My ordinances, by which, if a man observes them, he will live.
 13 However, the house of Israel rebelled against Me in the wilderness.
 They did not walk in My statutes, and they rejected My ordinances, by which, if a man observes them, he will live; and My Sabbaths they greatly profaned.
 Then I resolved to pour out My wrath on them in the wilderness, to annihilate them.
 21 However, the children rebelled against Me; they did not walk in My statutes, nor were they careful to observe My ordinances, by which, if a man practices them, he will live.
 (Ezekiel 20)

 14 But when I say to the wicked, ‘You will surely die,’ and he turns from his sin and practices justice and righteousness, 15 if a wicked man restores a pledge, pays back what he has taken by robbery, walks by the statutes which ensure life without committing iniquity, he shall surely live; he shall not die.
 19 Moreover, when the wicked turns from his wickedness and practices justice and righteousness, he will live by them.
 (Ezekiel 33)

 At least twice, Christ said that if you want to inherit eternal life, keep the commandments of God.
 (Luke 10:28, Luke 18:20) Christ also said that God’s commandment is life.
 (John 12:50) Furthermore, He said that it is the righteous that inherit eternal life.
 (Matthew 25:46) Even Paul said that the commandment was to result in life.
 (Romans 7:10) So, God gave laws that are tied to everlasting life.
 But does that mean that such laws are eternal?
 Once a servant of God inherits eternal life, will these laws still be valid?
-These are indeed two very good questions.
+These are indeed two incredibly good questions.